unicode-org/icu4x-docs/src/content/docs/1_5/tutorials/date-picker-data.md

 ## 5. Slimming the data pack ... again

-The last datagen invocation still produced a lot of markers, as you saw in its output.
+The last datagen invocation still produced a lot of keys, as you saw in its output.
 This is because we used the `DateFormatter` API, which can format dates for a lot of different calendars.
 However, if we are only using it with an Gregorian calendar date, so we don't need Coptic, Indian, etc. date formatting data.

 We've seen that `DateFormatter` pulls in a lot of data.
 It would be nice if we could tell it that we'll only ever use it with Gregorian dates.
 Turns out we can! `icu::datetime` also exposes a `TypedDateFormatter<C>`, which is generic in a single calendar type.
-If you use this API instead (instantiated as `TypedDateFormatter<Gregorian>`), `--markers-for-bin` will give you exactly the markers we manually selected in the last section.
-However, now you can be sure that you didn't make a mistake selecting the markers (which would be an awkward runtime error), and that you will never accidentally pass a non-Gregorian date into the formatter (which would an awkward runtime error with `DateFormatter`, but is a compile-time error with `TypeDateFormatter`).
+If you use this API instead (instantiated as `TypedDateFormatter<Gregorian>`), `--keys-for-bin` will give you exactly the keys we manually selected in the last section.
+However, now you can be sure that you didn't make a mistake selecting the keys (which would be an awkward runtime error), and that you will never accidentally pass a non-Gregorian date into the formatter (which would an awkward runtime error with `DateFormatter`, but is a compile-time error with `TypeDateFormatter`).

 ```rust
 let date_formatter = TypedDateFormatter::<Gregorian>::try_new_with_length(